 Skip to main content

-The NWF Online Course Development and Quality Review process enables faculty to work with CITL personnel to design, develop and offer quality courses in a six week time frame.
+The NWF Quality Course Review process enables faculty to work with CITL personnel to design, develop, and offer high quality courses in a ten week time frame.
 Faculty will be expected to attend scheduled meetings with CITL personnel during this time to ensure revisions and updates are on track.

-In most cases, total review time will not exceed six weeks.
+In most cases, the total review time will not exceed ten weeks.

-Once a course has “met” the standards for quality, the course will be given a quality designation on the FLVC FloridaShines website.
+Once a course has “met” the standards for quality or high quality, the course will be given the appropriate designation on the FLVC FloridaShines website.
 This designation will be valid for up to five years.
-However, CITL will perform periodic reviews of these quality courses to ensure they retain their quality level.
+However, the CITL will perform periodic reviews of these quality courses to ensure they retain their quality level.

 Course Review Rubrics